-Can we make Agile work in regulated industries?
+Agile in regulated industries — could that work?
 That is the topic of an upcoming webinar.
 I find this a bit ironic.
 Can we make Agile not work in regulated industries?
 Did Agile cause the Ariane V crash or was it “GRC (governance, risk and compliance)” that caused it?

 You will find the full and official crash investigation report here.
 Too summarize a major culprit in the crash was the project management methods and software engineering practices employed.
 Basically, some components were changed in terms of their output.
 Other entities were not modified regarding their corresponding inputs which caused a “range check error” which lead to a cascade of failures.